Decentraland-DAO/wiki-adv/(High-Poly) Polishing Wearables.md

 If you encounter any issues, take a look at video timelapse with explanations,

 **polishing_sneakers.mp4**

+## Details
+Adding details and baking them is much better than doing imitation of details in Substance Painter.
+For example, you can create stitches from uv islands with generator, but they will look pixelated compared to baked stitches.

+In some situations you should do details in Substance Painter instead of baking them.

+Make sure to add small details before sculpting.
+Sometimes you will need to add this details after sculpting, but that's rare case.
+### Plane and Curve
+Most of small details (Stitches, Buttons, etc) starts with plane and curve.
+You already encountered with this method while doing cap straps, sneakers laces and belt loops,.

+**Stitches and Buttons**
+Duplicate sneakers tongue and apply mirror modifier.
+Inset new edges.

+image

+Select edge loops created with inset, duplicate them and separate.

+Delete duplicated tongue mesh and remove all modifiers on edge loops duplicate.
+Convert edge loops duplicate to curve.

+image

+Add new plane with Solidify and Bevel modifier.
+Add array and curve modifier, in curve modifier select curve that you made from tongue duplicate.

+Change array count and relative offset factor (X, Y or Z).
+Move, Rotate, Scale plane to achieve stitch look.

+image

+If something looks wrong (for example rotation of plane), you can also edit curve points position, their tilt and scale.

+image

+You can use same method with any model edge loop, and aside of doing stitches, you can locate buttons same way.

+**Belt Rubber**

+To create belt rubber you should follow all the same steps.
+Just duplicate middle edge loop of belt, separate it, remove all modifiers and convert to curve.
+Use is curve for your plane with array and curve modifier.
+You can also use same curve, that you created for belt loops.

+image

+### Plane and Curve Deformation Issue
+If you want to avoid deformation of your model while using array and curve modifier, you should follow this steps.

+Add two planes, one plane will be used for creating buttons or stitches, second plane will be used as helper for array and curve modifier.

+Parent plane that you will change to stitches to plane helper.
+Select plane helper and in object properties open instancing tab and select faces.

+image

+Add Array and Curve modifier and do all similar steps (Move, Rotate, Scale)

+image

+Adjust other plane as you want, you can change it stitch or button or anything else.

+image

+In the end you will achieve clean result without any deformations.

+If you encounter issues, follow this video with explanations

+**modeling_curves.mp4**

+### Additional Lines
+If you want to add more lines to your model, you can them with inset or split tools.
+This works only if your model have solidify and bevel modifiers.

+For example, if you want to add lines on all corners of mesh, simply use inset on all faces and then split.

+image

+If you want to add some special lines, in exact areas, you can use inset and split only on one face.
+Or only split, without inset.

+image

+But if you want to add some complex lines, you can add do that with Bevel and Shrink/Fatten tools directly on edge loops.
+To do that, your model should have subdivision modifier and sometimes all modifiers needs to be applied.

+Select edge loop and use bevel on it, make sure to add segment in between two edge loops.
+All three loops should be near each other.

+image

+Now use shrink fatten on middle edge loop and shrink it inside model.

+image

+### Holes
+You can add holes by simple remove of any quad face.
+In most situations result will look good enough for baking.
+This method was used on cap straps with Subdivision Modifier and it's useful on creating base models with holes step.

+Select face, inset it a then delete new faces, select hole edge loops and apply circle from LoopTools addon.

+image

+If you can't achieve good result that way, instead of one face, inset 4 faces and use circle from LoopTools again.

+image

+If your model too low-poly and don't have enough faces, you can simply subdivide 1 face, and then do inset, delete, looptools. (this method works on models with Bevel and Subdivision modifier)

+image

 # Summary
 That's all steps for creating high-poly wearable models.
 For creating stylized models, high-poly modeling steps requires only few adjustments and is not that complex as for creating very high quality models.